QuantConnect/Documentation/Style Guide/style-guide.md

 **Examples**
 1. Log in to your QuantConnect Organization.
-2. Use the following command to get your user id  `uid`.
+2. Use the following command to get your user Id  `uid`.

 ##### Provide context before the action
 If a step specifies where to perform an action, state where to perform the action before describing the action.